Academic Skills: Research Design

-Data Analysis: How do I conduct research using qualitative and quantitative methods of data analysis?
+Data Analysis: How do I conduct quantitative and qualitative analysis?
 (5 ECTS)

-These courses build on the academic skills courses of Year 1, and invite students to practise the academic skills required to successfully complete the BSc in Political Science/ International Relations and Organisations.
-At the core, these courses teach students to apply their knowledge and understanding, form judgments, and communicate their findings.
+These courses build on the academic skills courses of Year 1, and allow students to practise the academic skills required to successfully complete the BSc in Political Science/ International Relations and Organisations.
+These courses teach students to apply their knowledge and understanding, form judgments, and communicate their findings.

-The overall objective is for students to practise designing, conducting and reporting political science research, in preparation for writing a bachelor’s thesis in Year 3.
+During these courses students will practise designing, conducting and reporting political science research as preparation for writing a bachelor’s thesis in Year 3.
 The Research Design course has to be completed successfully before students can participate in a Bachelor project.

 Semester 1: Research Design

-The main objective of the Research Design course is to teach students to collect academic literature on a specific political science topic in the form of a literature review, including a relevant and researchable research question.
-Students select one topic out of several set political science topics.
-They then read the assigned literature and use it to independently look for additional relevant academic literature.
+The main objective of the Research Design course is to teach students how to write a literature review on a specific political science topic, including a relevant and researchable research question.
+Students select one topic out of several set political science themes.
+They then read the assigned literature and use it to independently look for additional academic literature.
 Based on this literature, they write a literature review that contains a research question.
 This research question is the starting point for the development of a theoretical framework.
 Moreover, the main factors contained in the research question have to be conceptualised.
-The final objective of this course is for students to write a clear, coherent and scientifically sound research design.
-This final paper is used as the starting point for the Data analysis course.
+The literature review and theoretical framework are used as the starting point for the Data analysis course.
 An additional objective of this course is to train students in academic writing.

-Objective 1: Acquire knowledge and understanding of the criteria for a sound research design in the political sciences.
+Objective 1: Students have knowledge about and insight into the criteria for a sound literature review, research question and theoretical framework.

-Objective 2: Perform a literature study leading to a literature review culminating in a research design.
+Objective 2: Students are able to perform a literature study leading to a literature review, research question and a theoretical framework.